 The story of Finchale can be read in its surviving remains, from St Godric's original church and tomb through the 13th century priory and its later rebuilding.

 Access: Parts of the site are uneven and can become muddy.

-Opening Times: Open 10am-5pm daily from April to October.
-From October to March Finchale is open from 10am-4pm.
-View details.
+Opening Times: Open daily, 10am-5pm from April to October and 10am-4pm from October to March.

 Parking: There is a charged car park on site, not managed by English Heritage.

 Camino Ingles: There is a pilgrimage stamp in the neighbouring tea room for those visiting Finchale as part of the Camino Ingles pilgrimage.

 St Godric supposedly founded Finchale Priory and devoted himself to Christianity after a visit to Lindisfarne Priory, which is on Holy Island just under a two hour drive away.